hanada31/ICC-Resolution-Evaluation/README.md

 ### BenchLarge

-The evaluation results on 2000 apps from f-droid and 2000 ones from google play are given.
+The evaluation results on 2000 apps from f-droid, and 2000 ones from google play are given.

 - **Data Set:** Information about apps.